holoviz-topics/neuro/README.md

 - **Improvement and Refinement:** Over time, enhance, improve, and refine the developed workflows based on user feedback and advancements in the field.
 - **Dissemination:** Eventually, share workflows with the broader scientific community.
 It's unclear yet where these all will be showcased, but at least some will go to examples.holoviz.org.
 - **Education and Community Building:** Undertake educational and community-building activities such as providing tutorials, workshops, other educational resources to help researchers effectively utilize the developed tools.
+- **Host Domain-Specific Package":** It is possible that not all required code for workflows will be accepted or appropriate for integrations into domain-independent HoloViz/Bokeh packages.
+Therefore, this repo *might* end up hosting code to be packaged as a domain-specific extension.
+TBD!

 Roadmap:
 - At a high-level: TODO